DrNickRedfern/SLviz/README.md

 All of the software required to run **SLviz** is freely available.

 ### Step 1: install R
-To download R, go to the [Comprehensive R Archive Network (CRAN)](https://cran.r-project.org), and download andinstall the latest version of R appropriate to your system.
+To download R, go to the [Comprehensive R Archive Network (CRAN)](https://cran.r-project.org), and download and install the latest version of R appropriate to your system.

 ### Step 2: install RStudio
 RStudio is an integrated development environment (IDE) for R. Install the latest release of RStudio for your system available from [https://www.rstudio.com/products/rstudio/download/](https://www.rstudio.com/products/rstudio/download/).